Boundary Value Problems for Dirac Operators on Graphs

 We say that $\alpha\in \mathbb{R}$ is divisible by $\beta\in \mathbb{R}$ if there exists a $k\in\mathbb{Z}$ such that $ \alpha=k\cdot\beta $.

-\begin{thm} Let $G$ be a Eulerian digraph and let $P$ be a linear $G$-permutation.
-If $T_1,...,T_m$ are the closed trails of the decomposition defined by $P$, then the spectrum of $D_{\Gamma(P)}$ is given by
+\begin{Theorem} Let $G$ be a Eulerian directed multigraph and let $P$ be a linear $G$-permutation.
+If $T_1,\dots,T_m$ are the closed trails of the decomposition defined by $P$, then the spectrum of $D_{\Gamma(P)}$ is given by

 where $L_j$ is the length of $T_j$.
-The multiplicity $m(\lambda_{k,i})$ is, for $k\neq 0$, equal to the amount of cycles whose length is divisible by $L_i/k$.
-Furthermore, $m(0)$ is equal to the total amount of closed trails in the decomposition defined by $P$. \end{thm} \begin{rmk} If we choose all edges to have unit length, then $L_j$ is the actual amount of edges appearing in the closed trail $T_j$. \end{rmk}
+The multiplicity $m(\lambda_{k,i})$ is, for $k\neq 0$, equal to the number of cycles whose length is divisible by $L_i/k$.
+Furthermore, $m(0)$ is equal to the total number of closed trails in the decomposition defined by $P$. \end{Theorem} \begin{Remark} If we choose all edges to have unit length, then $L_j$ is the actual number of edges appearing in the closed trail $T_j$. \end{Remark}